QIhunwoKingsley/Kickstarter-analysis/README.md

 ## Difficulties and Challenges Encountered
 - I faced some difficulties with the pivot table.
 Later, I realized where the error was and ammended the pivot table.
 - I faced a lot of challenges using the CountIfs() formular.
 Read the questions asked in slack about it, and the video resources in the challange.
 - The line chart I created didn't look like the sample given.
-Did some research and found and fixed the errors
+Did some research and found and fixed the errors.

 # Kickstarter Challenge Results
-The information below tells us the conclusions based on Theater and Goals of the Kickstarte campaign
+The information below tells us the conclusions based on Theater and Goals of the Kickstarte campaign.

 ### Conclusions Drawn for Theater Outcomes by Launch Date
 Looking at the line graph below, we can see a detailed trend.
 May and June had a relatively high number of Successful theater campaigns and December had the least.
 So it's good to say that the Play should be launched during May or June.